How To Create A Great Design Portfolio (aka Processfolio)

 Why a great portfolio is essential in landing the perfect job

-Steps to make a great impression with your portfolio
+Steps to make a great impression with your design process portfolio.

 To go ahead and make the best portfolio to secure yourself a job in UX design, its advisable to place consideration into following these five steps when designing a processfolio: